top of page

 In the early 19thC.
 America, any person who aided an enslaved person to escape from bondage was breaking the law--the laws of slave states and the laws of the United States.
 This fact was true from the first Fugitive Slave law passed by Congress in 1793.
 Federal law mandated a $500 penalty for anyone violating this law.

-His friend Samuel Burris, a Black Delawarean, was also arrested for this offense around the same time--1847.
+Samuel Burris, a free Black Delawarean, was arrested for the offense of helping freedom seekers escape to freedom. around the same time--1847.
 Unlike Garrett, Burris had to remain in prison until his trial.
 Found guilty, he was sentenced to these punishments:

 • a heavy fine; • six additional months in jail;